carmencchow/cyclistic_casestudy/README.md

 <b>4.
 Strategic Expansion</b>
 <p>To promote a healthier lifestyle particularly in underserved areas,  Cyclistic should expand their network of bikes to locations such as popular gyms and community recreation centres.
 Below is a list of 10 of the 60? stations that had less than 10 bikes rentals in the past 12 months.
 Cyclistic should relocate these underused bike stations to more frequented areas, thereby driving more usage.
+Most importantly, Cyclistic can grow their number of annual riders by expanidng network and offering more accessible bike stations across the city.

 ![underused_stations](https://github.com/user-attachments/assets/cc461526-1bef-49d1-9216-36f66113491d)